-Data type Description

-Text A string value.
-That is, a sequence of Unicode characters.

-Boolean A binary value, True or False.

-Byte An 8-bit integer value.

-Short A 16-bit integer value.
+Data type Description Short A 16-bit integer value.
 Integer A 32-bit integer value.
 Long A 64-bit integer value.
 Float A 32-bit precision floating point value.
 Double An 64-bit precision floating point value.
 Date A date without any time reference.

-Data tura Description Data type Description Timestamp An instant point in time made up of both a date and time component.
-Privitar accepts milliseconds, microseconds and INT96-based nanoseconds precision timestamps.
-Note NiFi does not support timestamp-micros in version 1.6.0, in version 1.8.0 and later.
+Timestamp An instant point in time made up of both a date and time component.
+Privita accepts milliseconds, microseconds and INT96-based nanoseconds precision timestamps.
+NiFi does not support timestamp-micros in version 1.6.0, in version 1.8.0 and later.
 It converts microseconds to milliseconds, therefore losing precision.
 This is outside of the control of the Privitar platform.
 Other The Other type is used when data is loaded from a source format that contains types that Privitar does not support.
 For example, Avro files may contain nested structured types.
 When defining the Privitar Schema, any such fields may be marked as Other .
 This allows those fields to be passed through unchanged or dropped by specifying Retain or Drop rules on them in the Privitar Policy.
 Downstream systems consuming the Privitar output can still use those values if retained.